Ramages/SimpleWebserver/README.md

 Other implemented status codes are 400, 403, 404 and 200.

 To compile the program, just run the makefile in the webserver folder

+Additionally, a great source of knowledge for creating this was nweb23, so Thank you Nigel Griffiths.